-We are currently partnered with several schools in the Altoona School District (Altoona Elementary School), Eau Claire Area School District (Longfellow, Montessori School, Meadowview, Sam Davey), and the McDonnell Area Catholic Schools in Chippewa Falls (Holy Ghost).
-Services during the school year are only offered to those students enrolled in those school.
+We are currently partnered with several schools in the Altoona School District (Altoona Elementary School), and the Eau Claire Area School District (Longfellow, Montessori School, Meadowview, and Roosevelt).
+Services during the school year are only offered to those students enrolled in those schools.
 We also offer academic assessment and intervention services to children during the summer.
 Those interested in a referral should contact the Human Development Center at 715-836-5604.

 UWEC Students Interested in Becoming an Interventionist

 UW-Eau Claire’s Academic Intervention Clinic is looking for undergraduate students who are motivated and committed to working with elementary age students at local elementary schools as academic interventionists.